Spjak/DungeonsAndMarkdown/README.md

 ---
 ## Known issues
-* Apostrophes and other special characters are always not handled properly when saving to HTML
 * Images and external links may not render properly in the preview, due to sandbox limitations.
 * When using custom styling, certain elements may require more specific override than on the Homebrewery site, specifically font color for
     * p